awais1-cybersec/awais1-cybersec/README.md

 > [!NOTE]
 > **Hello!
 I'm Muhammad Awais Asgher.**
-> > I am a passionate cybersecurity professional in the final stretch of my **BS in Cybersecurity**, gearing up to launch my career as a **Security Operations Center (SOC) Analyst**.
+> > I am a passionate cybersecurity professional with **BS in Cybersecurity**, specialized in **Security Operations Center (SOC) Analyst** and defensive security.
 I am driven by the thrill of the hunt—analyzing logs, unraveling complex network anomalies, and building resilient, proactive defenses.

 My approach to security is hands-on and colorful.
 Whether I am experimenting across my multiple-machine homelab setup, writing automation scripts, or diving into the intersection of machine learning and threat intelligence, I believe in learning by doing.
 I bridge the gap between traditional security monitoring and modern, code-driven defense strategies.